 Arbel, P&G Assessment test expert at JobTestPrep.

-Some of the aptitude tests are adaptive, meaning that the difficulty of the questions changes based on whether you got the question right or wrong.
-So if the questions appear to be getting harder, you are actually improving and on your way to acing the P&G Assessment Test!
+Tip: keep in mind that the questions are adaptive, if the questions appear to be getting harder, you are actually improving and on your way to acing the P&G Assessment Test!

 Check out our P&G assessment test video to hear more about the test, and to go over sample questions for each section of the test including the switch challenge test.

-Below you will find interactive, free practice questions for the P&G Assessment Test, including the Switch Challenge Test, the Digit Challenge, the Grid Challenge and the PEAK situational judgement test.
-For more sample questions, check out our free P&G assessment practice page!
+Below you will find interactive, free practice questions for the P&G Assessment Test, including the Switch Challenge Test, the Digit Challenge, the Grid Challenge and the PEAK assessment test.

 The Switch Challenge Test (also known as the AON Deductive-Logical Reasoning Test) measures your ability to identify patterns and deduce rules from them.
 In each task, there are four symbols that change position according to a specific rule.